Ok, here it is. Our personal comparison.

 Cons – The wait for a 4×4 Sprinter Sportsmobile conversion.
 The Espar diesel heater only put out scalding hot water, we never figured out how to dial this in.
 The 1980’s looking velor fabrics.
 The separate twin beds.

 I found this van at a RV dealer, it had a strange layout, but low mileage, enough space and enough of the right features to work for us.
 We took off the running boards that made it look like an RV, modified the bathroom door, that didn’t open when one of the beds was down, added a fantastic fan, roof rack, ladder, rearview camera, and some minor interior stuff and took it out on a small camping trip and loved it.
 It drove great, super stable, and much more solid than the Promaster, and no squeaks.
 This build was solid, cabinet doors stayed closed!
-We really loved this van.
+We really loved this van, and traveled for 60 days and nights up to SE Alaska and back in 2017.